vEnhance/1802/src/vectors.typ

 #digression[
-  If you're interested in the proof of these results and their $n$-dimensional generalizations, the tool needed is the *wedge product*.
+  If you're interested in the proof of these results and their $n$-dimensional generalizations, the tool needed is the *wedge product*, which is denoted $and.big^k(RR^n)$.
-  You can see chapter 12 of #link("https://web.evanchen.cc/napkin.html")[Napkin] if you want to see the proof-based version of the determinant.
+  This is well beyond the scope of 18.02, but it's documented in Chapter 12 of my #link("https://web.evanchen.cc/napkin.html")[Napkin] for those of you that want to read about it.

+  Alternatively, I think Wikipedia and Axler#footnote[Who
+    has a paper called #link("https://www.axler.net/DwD.html")[Down with Determinants!], that I approve of.
+  ], among others,
+  use a definition of the determinant as the unique multilinear alternating map on $n$-tuples of column vectors in $RR^n$ that equals $1$ for the identity.
+  This definition will work, and will let you derive the formula for determinant, and gives you a reason to believe it should match your concept of area and volume.
+  It's probably also easier to understand than wedge products.
+  However, in the long term I think wedge products are more versatile, even though they take much longer to setup.
 ]

 == [EXER] Exercises